 to make the figure more legible, noting that some very high depths will be cut off.

-Question 3.2: Interpret this figure in two or three sentences in your own words.
+Question 2.2: Interpret this figure in two or three sentences in your own words.
+What does it represent?
 Does it look as expected?
 Why or why not?
 Bonus: what is the name of this distribution?

-Consider the experimental design and examine the figure posted in the Assignment Overview section of this page.
+Consider the experimental design and examine the figure posted in the Assignment Overview section.
 Note that the reference genome sacCer3 is itself derived from the lab strain.
-The implication is that regions of the segregant genomes that derive from the lab strain should be largely devoid of SNPs, whereas regions of the segregant genome that derive from the wine strain should be enriched for SNPs.
+The implication is that regions of the segregant genomes that derive from the lab strain should be largely carry alleles that match the reference genome, whereas regions of the segregant genome that derive from the wine strain should be enriched for differences (alternative alleles) compared to the reference genome.

 Load all 10 sample BAM files into IGV simultaneously.
 Set the browser to chrIV:192829-205454